m0rrism0rris/quake-guide/quake/pak1_macosx.md

 ## DOWNLOADING THE FULL VERSION OF QUAKE ON MAC OSX

+You will not be able to download Quake the usual way, as the version distributed with Steam is Windows-exclusive

+This is fine, buy it anyways

 Enter *steam://open/console* into your browser's search bar

 Unless you have a family account (you probably don't) this should open Steam with its console enabled